JimFawcett/JimFawcett.github.io/README.md

 from Syracuse University, and there will be more focus on Linux code as well as Windows.

 <strong>Status:</strong>
-The site now has more than 40 repositories of mostly C++ code, all with documentation.
+The site now has more than 90 repositories of mostly C++ and Rust code, all with documentation.
 I've just started adding videos about the site content.
 There are a lot of planned updates: https://JimFawcett.github.io/SitePlans.html.